petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 For the `LCP_CI_SCM_TOKEN` value, use the personal access token created for your GitHub organization.
 For instructions on creating and accessing this token, see [GitHub's documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line).

 The personal access token created must have all of the scope permissions under *repo* and *admin:repo_hook* checked.
-The *admin:repo_hook* scope permissions specifically can be removed later if you [disable automatic web hook management](#personal-access-token-usage) after your repository is successfully integrated with DXP Cloud.
+The *admin:repo_hook* scope permissions specifically can be removed later if you [disable automatic web hook management](#personal-access-token-usage) after your repository is successfully integrated with Liferay Cloud.

 ![Check the correct permissions to ensure that the PAT can be used successfully.](./configuring-your-github-repository/images/05.png)